-14. Cared for Children (Looked After Children) and Previously Cared for Children:
+14. Cared for Children and previously Cared for Children:

-At Beechwood, we ensure that staff have the skills, knowledge and understanding necessary to keep cared for children safe as we are aware that children often become looked after as a result of abuse and/or neglect.
-We have identified a designated teacher for our cared for children; this person works closely with the Virtual School.
+At Beechwood, we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
+We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual school and is the headteacher.

-15. Children with Special Needs and Disabilities:
+15. Children with Special Educational Needs and Disabilities:

-At Beechwood, we ensure that staff have knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities.
+We ensure that staff are aware that children with special educational needs or disabilities (SEND), or certain medical or physical health conditions, can face additional safeguarding challenges, both online and offline.
+We ensure that have the knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities.
 These barriers can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs; and - · communication barriers and difficulties in overcoming these barriers
+• assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

+- children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs; - communication barriers and difficulties in overcoming these barriers.